dathtohn/sms_journal/README.md

 - New user sign-up finished

 Tests
-- New user sign-up (need to do verification tests)
+- New user sign-up
 - Started user pages
 - Adjusted Bcrypt for faster rspec tests
 - FactoryGirl to help with user creation for tests

+Other
+- Set up heroku
+- SSL in production = true